sschmeier/genomics/source/ngs-qc/index.rst

 .. note::

    Should the download fail, download manually from :ref:`downloads`.
+Download the file to the ``~/analysis`` directory and decompress.